Greenville Car Accident Lawyer

-It can be difficult to know what to do or who to talk to after an accident, and after the bills start to pile up for the victim one of the most common questions we hear asked is whether there is a claim for compensation?
+It can be difficult to know what to do or whom to talk to after an accident.
+After the bills start to pile up for the victim, one of the most common questions we get asked is whether there is a claim for compensation.

-The experienced car accident lawyers at Dawson & Albritton have extensive knowledge about car accident lawsuits and are here to help you navigate the complex legal process of collecting compensation for the harm you suffered at the hands of another driver on the road.
+The experienced car accident lawyers at Dawson & Albritton have extensive knowledge about car accident lawsuits, We are here to help you navigate the complex legal process of collecting compensation for the harm you suffered at the hands of another driver on the road.

 Common Types of Car Accidents

 There are many types of car accidents that can cause injuries to victims.
 Some of the most common ones we represent clients for include rear-end crashes, front-end accidents, side collisions, and rollovers.

 Rear-end crashes represent a significant portion of collisions in North Carolina.
 A rear-end collision happens when the driver of another vehicle behind you is not paying attention and runs into the back of your vehicle.
 Rear-end accidents happen because of distracted driving, such as checking a cell phone, texting, checking the GPS, changing the radio station, or even fatigue.

 Driving under the influence also causes a number of rear-end accidents because the driver lacks the response capabilities to stop in time.

 Front End Accidents

 Another common type of car accident is a front-end accident.
 This is unfortunately one of the most fatal types of car accidents, given the amount of force that typically comes with this type of collision.

 A front-end accident occurs when one driver runs the front end of their vehicle into the front end of another vehicle.
 Front-end accidents can happen for a number of reasons, including mechanical failure, drowsy driving, driving under the influence of alcohol or drugs, and more.